-Covid patient finally free of virus after 411 days
+Man who had ‘world’s longest Covid infection’ is finally cured

 Doctors cured him with mix of neutralising antibodies – but say such treatments are no longer effective

-A man whose Covidinfection was thought to have been one of the longest in the world is finally clear of the virus after more than a year, doctors say.
+A man whose Covid infection was thought to have been one of the longest in the world is finally clear of the virus after more than a year, doctors say.

 The 59-year-old had the virus for 411 days and doctors say he was cured with a cocktail of drugs.
 The longest Covid infection on record is thought to be 505 days – more than a year and four months.